coralogix/terraform-coralogix-cloudflare/README.md

     coralogix_application_name = "myapp_cloudflare"
     coralogix_subsystem_name = "mysub_cloudflare"
     cloudflare_logpush_dataset = "http_requests"
-    cloudflare_logpush_fields = "RayID,ZoneName" # can be left empty aswell for all fields
-    cloudflare_zone_id = "ca17eeeb371963f662965e4de0ed7403" # to be used with zone-scoped datasets
+    cloudflare_logpush_fields = ["EdgeStartTimestamp", "EdgePathingOp", "EdgePathingSrc"] # Need to include 'Timestamp' key, can be left empty aswell for all fields cloudflare_zone_id = "xxxxxxxxxxxxxxxxxxxxx" # to be used with zone-scoped datasets
-    # cloudflare_account_id = "bc20385621cb7dc622aeb4810ca235df" # to be used with account-scoped datasets
+    # cloudflare_account_id = "xxxxxxxxxxxxxxxx" # to be used with account-scoped datasets
 }
 ```